-The 10 Best Speakeasy Bars in Dallas
+The 11 Best Speakeasy Bars in Dallas

+Midnight Rambler is a subterranean bar located inside of The Joule hotel.
+(Photography by Mei-Chun Jau)

+Ayahuasca Cantina is a favorite moody bar in the back of Xaman Cafe.
+(Courtesy)

 Some of the best Dallas bars are hidden in plain sight.
 Disguised as bridal boutiques and bookshelves, or accessed through secret passageways with phone booth entries, secret bars are all over the city — if you know where to look.
-From cocktail bar staples to newer additions, these are the 10 best speakeasies in Dallas.
+From cocktail bar staples to newer additions, these are the best speakeasy bars in Dallas.

-Tucked in the back of Bishop Arts’ Chimichurri (an Argentinian restaurant opened by Jesus Carmona in 2020), this speakeasy is a must-visit for cocktails.
+Tucked in the back of Bishop Arts’ Chimichurri (temporarily closed), this speakeasy is a must-visit for cocktails.
 Led by the restaurant’s bar manager James Slater, the intimate spot features an ever-changing menu.

-Currently, you can find 12 drinks including the Amaro Transfusion with aloe and Penelope bourbon, a mezcal-based Order of Owls with kumquat, and the Quill and Dagger — a mixture of gin, rosemary, lime, hibiscus, and more.
+Currently, you can find lots of creative drinks including the Amaro Transfusion with aloe and Penelope bourbon, a mezcal-based Order of Owls with kumquat, and more.

-One of the newest additions to the Dallas bar scene, this speakeasy-style spot can be found in the East Quarter.
+One of the newer additions to the Dallas bar scene, this speakeasy-style spot can be found in the East Quarter.
 Located underneath the historic Magnolia Oil service station, the bar can be accessed from the street, where guests then descend a sleek, illuminated staircase to find a backlit marble-topped walnut bar and U-shaped leather booths in green, gold, and red.
 Also, if you dine at its sister spot, Sushi Bar, you’ll exit through the moody space.

-Must-try cocktails include The Desert Moon with sotol, pomegranate agave, blood orange, and lime, as well as the Ginger’s Old Fashioned.

 Bourbon & Banter